RecordsKeeper/multichain/docs/source/miningmac.rst

 **RecordsKeeper Testnet**

-The mining for RecordsKeeper Testnet is open for everyone so when you connect to RecordsKeeper Testnet, you will receive all the permissions for your default address
+The mining for RecordsKeeper Testnet is open to everyone, so when you connect to the RecordsKeeper Testnet, you will receive all the permissions for your default address

 **RecordsKeeper Mainnet**

-For Mainnet when your node gets connected, you will receive the permissions to connect, send and receive.
-Now look for your default XRK address from the command given below, which will display your node’s wallet address.
-This address is your “default XRK address” or “public address” of the Recordskeeper Blockchain in which you will receive XRK coins.
+For Mainnet, when your node gets connected, you will receive the permissions to connect, send, and receive.
+Now, look for your default XRK address from the command given below, which will display your node’s wallet address.
+This address is your “default XRK address” or “public address” of the RecordsKeeper blockchain in which you will receive XRK tokens.
 To check the address, run the following command:

 .. code-block:: bash

     ./rk-cli recordskeeper getaddresses

-**Submit the following to recieve Mining Permissions for RecordsKeeper Mainnet.**
+**Submit the following to receive Mining Permissions for RecordsKeeper Mainnet.**

 .. note::
     Copy the above generated address and send it to us `here <https://docs.google.com/forms/d/e/1FAIpQLSd1Dd2GAggCyom23HgiBhnQIjlLjMgRwf_UOQrHp9BUTRPEYA/viewform>`_ .

-After RecordsKeeper team grant mining permissions to your node address, only after that you would be able to mine XRK coins into your default address.
+Only after the RecordsKeeper team grant mining permissions to your node address will you be able to mine XRK tokens into your default address.

-To retrieve private key for your node address run this command:
+To retrieve the private key for your node address, run this command:

 .. code-block:: bash